Laknath1996/oldweb/_pages/01_Home.md

 permalink: /home/
 ---

-*I'm an inquisitive individual who aspires to become a part of a research environment that explores how our brains can inspire machines, in terms of learning, reasoning, vision, and motor planning.
-Also, I am passionate about improving technologies that enable us to probe complex brain structures and functions, build advanced neural prostheses, and delineate the neurodegenerative disease mechanisms.*
+*I'm an inquisitive individual who aspires to explore how our brains can inspire machines, in terms of aspects including, but not limited to, intelligence, computation, and perception.
+Also, I am passionate about improving technologies that enable us to probe complex brain structures and functions, build advanced neural prostheses, and delineate the neurodegenerative disease mechanisms.
+My academic interests lie on the intersection of machine learning, signal processing, and biomedical engineering.*

 <div style="text-align: center"><img src="{{site.url}}/images/me1.png" width="200" height="200" /></div>